-Yehuda Even-Shmuel's introductory comment to our chapter is apt:
+R. Yehuda Even-Shmuel's introductory comment to this chapter is apt:

 "Until now we have seen how man ascends intellectually to God.
 There is an attainment higher than this, the attainment of prophecy.
 In prophecy, we witness the path that God takes toward man.
 Man cannot attain prophecy by his power alone, for God must emanate it upon man.
-As this emanation grows man ascends to the grade of prophecy, and as it wanes man descends."
-(My translation)
+As this emanation grows man ascends to the grade of prophecy, and as it wanes man descends," (my translation).

-Copyright © 2017, Scott Michael Alexander, no copying or use permitted except in connection with the Maimonides Group at YahooGroups.com scottmalexander@rcn.com
+Copyright © 2025, Scott Michael Alexander, no copying or use permitted without express written permission of the author.

+You may contact me with comments, questions or criticism at scottmalexander@rcn.com